NikolaAndro/Object_Tracking_Homography/README.md

 # How to run

+Instead of Radovan.jpg, use another image of your object that you are trying to track.

 $python3 tracker.py Radovan.jpg

 As a second commandline argument provide the name of the image to be detected.
 The image should be stored in **images** folder.